CluedIn-io/CluedIn.Documentation/docs/020-getting-access.md

     ![request-access-1.png](../../assets/images/getting-access/request-access-1.png)

-    To get permissions to specific modules and functions, [request access](#request-access).
+    To get permissions to specific modules and functions, you need to request access.

 ### Request access